Mercateo/react-remove-props-loader/README.md

             loader: "react-remove-props-loader",
             options: {
               props: ["data-testid", "data-test-id"],
               // Optionally, set the kind of the script.
-Defaults to `ScriptKind.Unknown`.
+Defaults to `ScriptKind.JSX`.
               scriptKind: ScriptKind.TSX,
             },
           },